The Rules We Follow

-The Commissioners have adopted a voluntary Code of Conduct based on the Code of Best Practice issued by HM Treasury for Board Members of NDPBs (Non-Departmental Public Bodies).
+The Commissioners have adopted a voluntary code of conduct – the Conduct Guidance for Commissioners - based on the Code of Best Practice issued by HM Treasury for Board Members of NDPBs (non-departmental public bodies).

-The Scheme of Delegations gives guidance from the Commission to staff on matters that should be reported to the Commission and its advisory committees and panels.
+The scheme of delegations gives guidance from the Commission to staff on matters that should be reported to the Commission and its advisory committees.
 It also sets out what matters Commission must authorise and what decisions and actions are delegated to staff.

 Terms of reference

-The Commission has established a series of non-executive advisory committees and panels which offer expert advice to staff and Commission on various aspects of Historic England's work.
-The Terms of Reference set out in broad terms what each of these bodies do.
-The latest Terms of Reference can be found on the individual Commission/advisory committee pages.
+The Commission has established a series of non-executive advisory committees that offer expert advice to staff and Commission on various aspects of Historic England's work.
+The terms of reference set out in broad terms the role of Commission and how its meetings are arranged and organised.
+The terms of reference for individual committees can be found on the Committee web pages.

 Declarations of interest

-All Commissioners and members of the advisory committees are required to provide written declarations of interest twice annually.
+All Commissioners and members of the advisory committees are required to provide written declarations of interest twice a year.
 In addition, the Chair invites those present at each meeting to make a declaration in respect of any issues on the agenda in which they have an interest.

 The Commission’s Audit and Risk Assurance Committee reviews all declarations of interest twice a year.
-For further information see paragraphs 17 to 27 of the Commissioners' Code of Practice which also applies to committee and panel members.
+For further information see Section 10 of the Conduct Guidance for Commissioners, which also applies to committee members.